robguilarr/robguilar/content/posts/control_mechanics_fallout/control_mechanics_fallout.md

 There is an unconformity in the changes made in the control mechanics, the team requires the assistance of a Data Analyst to perform a test and validate if the QA tester's statements make sense.
 On the other side of the table we have some stakeholders on the development and testing side:

-- Programmers: They need to know if the control mechanics are affecting the interactions of the NPCs and the progress of the players since the release of the last patch
+- Gameplay Engineers: They need to know if the control mechanics are affecting the interactions of the NPCs with the progress of the players since the release of the last patch.
-- Level Designers: As the whole RPG is designed as quests on an isolated map, they need to know if these are balanced in the sequence or chapter located, or if there is a significant change in the patch that can explain the unconformity
+- Level Designer: As the whole RPG is designed as quests on an isolated map, they need to know if these are balanced in the sequence or chapter located, or if there is a significant change in the patch that can explain the unconformity.
-- Testers: They are a key source of information while communicating the QA statement to the UX team.
+- QA Testers: They are a key source of information while communicating the QA statement to the UX Designer.
-- UX research team: They are working side by side with the consumer insights team and the testers to find a clear current situation and take immediate actions if required, by giving the final report to the level designers and the programmers
+- UX Designer: They are working side by side with the consumer insights team and the testers to find a clear current situation and take immediate actions if required, by giving the final report to the level designers and the programmers.

+**Note:** To facilitate the understanding of the roles of the development team, I invite you to take a look at **[this](https://miro.com/app/board/uXjVOwQVsRk=/?share_link_id=215280076044)** diagram that I designed.

 ## 📥 About the data & preprocessing reference